Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-Chimi Lakhang: Unlike other temples in Bhutan, Chimi Lakhang is the most unusual one.
+Chimi Lhakhang: Unlike other temples in Bhutan, Chimi Lhakhang is the most unusual.
 The monastery, graced by the frantic Buddhist leader Drukpa Kunley, is also known as the Fertility Temple.
 Even the temple structure is pretty strange; many penises surround it.

 The location lies about 10 kilometers from the Punakha Valley, and we reach a small village named Sopsokha.
-The path above brings our eyes another joy through agricultural settlements, and after about half an hour, we step foot into the holy monastery.
+The path above brings us another joy as we pass through agricultural settlements, and after about half an hour, we set foot in the holy monastery.

 AnyConv.com Punakha Bhutan Tour